Portugal: 2 dead, several injured in Muslim center stabbing

 Several other people were wounded, according to the statement, but it provided no further details.

-Prime Minister António Costa said police shot the suspect.
-Costa told reporters the attack was “a criminal act.”
+Prime Minister António Costa said police shot the suspect and told reporters the attack was “a criminal act.”

 “Everything points to this being an isolated incident,” Costa said, without elaborating.